Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Polarisation.md

 You can then explain that, since the rotation depends on the second polarisation being shifted by a integer-plus-half multiple of the wavelength, only certain wavelengths of light will be transmitted through the second filter.
 This accounts for the colours observed - an extinction spectrum.
 You can use the Michel-Levy chart to show how the colour depends on the thickness of the material.
 The sellotape board is a good prop for explicitly showing this dependence, since the colours only change when pieces of tape cross over.

-You can also expand on what sort of materials exhibit birefringence - typically these are materials with some sort of preferred direction, such as polymers in which the molecules are aligned in a certain direction (e.g. due to injection moulding - this can be seen in the pieces of ruler) or certain crystal structures.
+You can also expand on what sort of materials exhibit birefringence - typically these are materials with some sort of preferred direction (anisotropic), such as polymers in which the molecules are aligned in a certain direction (e.g. due to injection moulding - this can be seen in the pieces of ruler) or certain crystal structures.

 The calcite is more strongly birefringent and thicker than the rulers: if you place the calcite over a line and look through it, you should see the line splitting into two (provided the calcite is clear enough!).
 This could be related to the difference in 'speed' between the two axes corresponding to a difference in refractive index.
 The difference in refractive index, through Snell's law, creates a difference in the angle of the light leaving the block, causing two images to be seen (Double Refraction).